fabiog1901/IoT-predictive-maintenance/README.md

 **STEP 0** : Configure CDSW

 Open CDSW Web UI and click on *sign up for a new account*.
 As you're the first user to login into CDSW, you are granted admin privileges.
+Make sure you use the same username you used when you logged into HUE, in Lab 0.
+The usernames here must match.

 ![](./images/image2.png)